side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 How to Stop Taking Viibryd (Discontinue, Withdrawal)

-Very slowly and carefully.
+As with any potent SSRI: very slowly and carefully.
 Withdrawing Viibryd the same way you titrated (increased the dosage) should work for most people: from 40mg to 20mg for 7 days, then 10mg for 7 days, then you’re done.
 You might be able to get a starter kit from your doctor.
 Some people may need to do 40mg to 30mg to 20mg to 10mg.
 Learn More about Taking and Discontinuing Viibryd

 Viibryd’s Pros and Cons